 Bullfrog Lake is located just south of the city and offers access to the Palos Preserves and all of the fishing, hiking, and mountain biking you want to do.
 Illinois Beach State Park is a short drive from the city, and you can set up camp close to the beach.

-The "Windy City" is home to a vibrant arts scene, excellent shopping, beautiful architecture, and many different cultural events.
+Chicago is home to a vibrant arts scene, excellent shopping, beautiful architecture, and many different cultural events.
 The following are some of the most popular attractions in Chicago that you may want on your to-do list for your next RV trip to Chicago.

 Art Institute of Chicago: The Art Institute of Chicago is a world-class institution known for its collection of Impressionist and post-Impressionist paintings.